Joe Jackson (talent manager): The Jackson 5

 Shortly after, Joe Jackson moved his family to the Los Angeles area and sat in on every recording session the group made for Motown.
 The group received nationwide attention after their first single for Motown, "I Want You Back", hit No. 1 following its release on October 7, 1969, and included on their first album, Diana Ross Presents The Jackson 5, in December 1969.
 The group saw the release of their first three albums and their first four singles, "I Want You Back" (1969), "ABC" (1970), "The Love You Save" (1970), and "I'll Be There" (1970), reach No. 1 in the US within 10 months.
-In 1973, wanting to reassert his control, Jackson had his family, including youngest son Randy, and daughters Rebbie, La Toya, and Janet, perform at casinos and resorts in the Las Vegas area, inspired by the success of fellow family act The Osmonds.
+In 1974, wanting to reassert his control, Jackson had his family, including daughters Rebbie, La Toya, and Janet, perform at casinos and resorts in the Las Vegas area, inspired by the success of fellow family act The Osmonds.

 Joseph had also formed his own record label 'Ivory Tower International Records' and signed artists under his management in which they toured internationally with The Jackson 5 as opening acts in 1974.
 In 1975, the group left Motown Records and signed a contract with Epic Records, with the exception of Jermaine, who remained at Motown as a solo artist.
 Jermaine was replaced in the group by brother Randy.
 Michael also had a separate deal with Epic to release solo albums.
-Unbeknownst to Joe Jackson or the group, Motown president Berry Gordy had copyrighted the group's name The Jackson 5.
+Unbeknownst to Joe Jackson or the group, Motown president Berry Gordy had trademarked the group's name The Jackson 5.
 This came to light as the group was signing its new contract with Epic Records and Gordy refused to allow them to use the name The Jackson 5 with their new label.
 The group renamed themselves The Jacksons.
 In 1978, Joseph's youngest son Randy released his solo single "How Can I Be Sure" on Joseph's record label.
 In 1982, Joseph established Janet Jackson's career as an actress and as a recording artist while managing her.
 He financed the recording of Janet's first demo and arranged a recording contract for her with A&M Records.